-Highlights include: fragments of beautiful medieval frescoes from the demolished Roman church of Santa Maria in Vincis; fragments of mosaics from the medieval St. Peter’s Basilica; portrait busts of members of leading papal families, such as the Odeschalchi, Corsini, Chigi, and Braschi; paintings by artists such as Giovanni Paolo Panini and Bartolemeo Pinelli portraying Roman ceremonies and festivities; and a fascinating collection of photographs, furniture, clothing, sedan chairs, and ceramics.
+See portrait busts of members of leading papal families, paintings by the likes of Giovanni Paolo Pannini and Bartolomeo Pinelli portraying Roman ceremonies and festivities, and a fascinating collection of photographs, furniture, clothing, sedan chairs, and ceramics.

-Afterwards, grab a snack at the delightful café, which has direct access onto Piazza Navona.
+Afterward, grab a snack at the café, which offers direct access to Piazza Navona.

 Opt to add the Canaletto Exhibition (1697-1768) and see bonus works from some of the world's most important museums and galleries!